EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Related Work

 \subsection{Model Performance and Interpretability}

 A large proportion of studies in machine learning assess models primarily through the lens of accuracy.
-In the real world, interpretability is often categorized based upon the model being used.
-Linear models and decision trees, for instance, are often tagged as “interpretable” because practitioners are able to read and comprehend the parameters or structures involved.
-However, some recent contributions to the field argue that readability cannot be equated with the models achieving high predictive accuracy (\cite{lipton2018myth}).
-EvoXplain follows the same direction by considering interpretability as something that can be measured and verified rather than assumed.
+In practice, interpretability is often categorized based on the model class being used.
+Linear models and decision trees, for instance, are frequently considered "interpretable" because practitioners can directly inspect their parameters or structures.
+However, recent contributions argue that readability alone cannot be equated with trustworthy or meaningful interpretability \citep{lipton2018myth}.
+EvoXplain follows this direction by treating interpretability as an empirical property that can be measured and verified, rather than assumed based on model form or predictive performance.